National Indoor Football League: History

 For the 2005 season, the NIFL had an agreement with NFL to handle referee assignment and training.

-The 2006 season, was the most chaotic for the league to that point.
+The 2006 season was the most chaotic for the league to that point.
 Ten expansion teams were added to the league, but nine of them had problems that reflected badly on the league.
 The most notable situation was the owner of the Montgomery Maulers firing the entire team.
 None of the ten expansion teams returned to the league for the next season.

 The 2007 season started with the addition of several league-owned expansion teams, primarily to supplement games with the returning teams.
 However, the teams were all poorly funded and had problems fielding competitive squads.
-On May 11, 2007, the ten independently-owned franchises banded together and left the NIFL.
-These ten teams played against each other as independents for the remainder of the 2007 season.
-Of these teams, seven left the league for other leagues.
-The rest of the teams folded.
-No playoffs were held at the end of the season.
-The San Diego Shockwave were declared the official league champion, however, an unofficial championship game was played by the Wyoming Cavalry and Fayetteville Guard, with Fayetteville winning.
+The San Diego Shockwave were declared the official league champion.
 The league then officially folded prior to the 2008 season.

 In 2016, a new website announced that the league operations were relaunched by Carolyn Shiver with announced goal of bringing 34 teams into the former AFL markets starting in the 2017 season.
 As of June 2016, the league was looking for local team ownership under the league's business model.